 My deeds include some important provisions protecting members who need to be represented without being too onerous for the trustees.

 In the event of member's death

-This is one of the most important parts of a trust deed.
-In my deeds there is a three pronged approach.
+This is often one of the most important parts of a trust deed.
+My deeds follow a traditional approach.

-I recognise that some SMSF members might require different provisions and I am happy to write amendments to suit your particular case.
+I recognise that some SMSF members might require different provisions and I am happy to write amendments to suit a particular case.

 As for the death benefits which can be paid, this might change from time to time so the provisions are widely drafted.
 They do include powers which are currently known to be required such as the power to make anti-detriment payments.